lucasgleria/lucasgleria/README.md

   - 💼 Currently working as a freelancer.
   - 📊 Studying Database at UNESA.
   - 💻 2022 IT technician graduate.
-  - ⌨ Full-stack and CRM analysis experience.
+  - ⌨ CRM analysis experience.
   - 📙 Relevant knowledge of HubSpot and *basic* Rubeus.
   - 💞 Tecnology lover.
   - 🔑 B2 CEFR English Level.